Wee Tam and the Big Huge: Background

 The Incredible String Band were fairly busy in the latter half of 1968.
 With their popularity and reputation growing on both sides of the Atlantic, they began selling out large venues like the Fillmore and the Royal Albert Hall.
 As Heron explains, "...we were touring maybe six months of the year and by that time we all lived together, in eight cottages joined together in this place called Glen Row.
 When we were not on the road we were either in the studio or playing each other songs we'd written.
 So it came out of the experience of just being in each other's company all the time".
-With their recent exposure to the musical style of the U.S., the band returned to England hoping to incorporate both their English and American influences.
+With their recent exposure to the musical style of the U.S., the band returned to Britain hoping to incorporate both their British and American influences.
 The internal politics of the band also changed as Heron and Williamson each desired to have a say on one another's arrangements.
 More important was the emergence of Simpson balancing out the role of McKechnie, which further developed into a positive effect on the band.
 With the incorporation of the two new personnel, live performances could more closely resemble album pieces, which was in the band's mind as Wee Tam and the Big Huge was simpler in comparison to its predecessor.

 Recording took place between April and August 1968 on an intermittent basis at Sound Techniques Studios in Chelsea, London.
 The tracks were more conventional in concept, but the band still continued to use eastern instrumentals in the album's development.
-Wee Tam and the Big Huge, like on past albums, exudes a specific message of serenity, harmony, and overall well-being.
+Wee Tam and the Big Huge, like the band's past albums, exudes a specific message of serenity, harmony, and overall well-being.
 The album had an optimistic outlook on life, nature, and the universe while retaining a sense of eclecticism.
 Heron and Williamson's interaction on each other's compositions also played a large role, noticeable on the instrumental development of the tracks.
 The whole process was completed with less overdubbing than on past albums, due to the more standard arrangements and lengthier recording period.